Sacred Heart Cathedral (Davenport, Iowa): A new cathedral

 In 1889, Bishop Cosgrove decided that a new, larger church should be built.
 The parish was out-growing the old church and there was a desire for a structure with more of a cathedral image.
 The church property sits in a residential area where the city's Irish community resided from the 1850s to 1900.
 Because a disproportionate number of people had their origins in County Cork the neighborhood became known as Cork Hill.

 The initial planning for the new cathedral was carried out by Father Trevis, who was once again assigned to St Margaret's after Cosgrove was named bishop.
 The assignment became too much for him, however, and he was replaced by the Rev. James Davis.
 James J. Egan, an architect from Chicago, was chosen to design the new cathedral.
 At the same time, he also designed St. Ambrose Church in Des Moines, which became a cathedral in 1911.
-The Ecclesiological Society, which had a mission of preserving Gothic architecture, was an influence in the church design.
+The Ecclesiological Society, which had a mission of preserving Gothic Revival architecture, was an influence in the church design.
 The cathedral was built on the English parish church model.
 Walsh & Edwards of Davenport were chosen to be the contractor, and Davenport architect Victor Huot as supervising architect.

 On April 27, 1890, the cornerstone for the new cathedral was laid.
 Gas pipe that was to be used for interior lighting was laid in February 1891.
 That same month lathing was applied and the walls and ceiling were plastered in April.
 The woodwork was completed by June.
 The frames for the windows were manufactured at a mill across the river in Rock Island, Illinois.
 The frame for the large window in the apse weighs 31/2 tons.
 The windows were donated by individuals and groups.
 The new cathedral was finished in 1891, and it was dedicated on November 15 of that year by Bishop Cosgrove.
 Bishop John Hennessy of Dubuque preached the sermon at the dedication.
 In the evening the cathedral choir presented a concert of sacred music and Bishop John Lancaster Spalding of Peoria delivered a lecture.